deepak147/Face-App/README.md

 Detects gender and emotion of human faces present in an image.

 ## Gender Detection
 Classification is done by a deep learning CNN model which classifies the image into male/female.

-## Emtion Detection
+## Emotion Detection
 Classification is done by a deep learning CNN model which classifies the image into one of seven different emotions as listed below.
    - Anger
    - Contempt